-Notwithstanding the above, Spanish Securities Market Law grants the Spanish regulator, the Comisión Nacional del Mercado de Valores (CNMV) the power the oppose the acquisition of significant stakes in the share capital of BME and group companies, pursuant to Royal Decree 361/2007 of 16 March, which developed Securities Market Law 24/1988 of 28 July, in matters related to the capital stock of companies which manage secondary markets or securities registration, clearing and settlement systems.
+Notwithstanding the above, the Ley Mercado de Valores (the Spanish Securities Market Law) grants the Spanish regulator, the Comisión Nacional del Mercado de Valores (CNMV) the power to oppose the acquisition of significant stakes in the capital of BME, pursuant to Royal Decree 361/2007 of 16 March, which developed the Ley 24/1988 of 28 Julio del Mercado de Valores, in matters related to the capital stock of companies which manage secondary markets or securities registration, clearing and settlement systems, as amended by Final Provision Three of Royal Decree 1820/2009, of 27 November.

-In accordance with the afore-mentioned Royal Decree, the CNMV should be previously informed, of any acquisition of BME shares which would imply any of the following percentages of its capital or voting rights: 1%, 5%, 10%, 15%, 20%, 25%, 33%, 40% or 50%.
+In accordance with the mentioned regulations the CNMV should be informed, prior to the event, of any acquisition of BME shares which would directly or indirectly imply any of the following percentages of its capital or voting rights: 1, 5, 10, 15, 20, 25, 33, 40 or 50 percent, or a lesser percentage that nonetheless supports the exercise of a significant influence over the Company.
+The ability to appoint or remove at least one Director is in all circumstances characterised as 'significant influence'.
+6